-Trade and other payables represent liabilities for goods and services provided to the Company prior to the end of the period which are unpaid.
-Trade payable amounts are unsecured and are usually paid within one month of recognition.
+Accounts payables and accrued liabilities represent liabilities for goods and services provided to the Company prior to the end of the period which are unpaid.
+Accounts payables and accrued liabilities amounts are unsecured and are usually paid within one month of recognition.